stephenberry/repe/README.md

 ## Path Length

-The number of bytes used in the path string.
+The number of bytes used in the path string. `path_length` must be a `uint16_t`.

 ### Path

 `path` must be a valid JSON Pointer or nonexistent if the `path_length` is zero.
+The maximum path length is limited by the `uint16_t` type of `path_length`, allowing paths up to 65,535 bytes long.

+### Reserved Fields

+All reserved fields must be set to zero by senders and ignored by receivers.
+These fields are reserved for future use and may be assigned meaning in later versions of the protocol.

 # Body

-For a request call, the body contains the input parameters.
-For a response, the body is the result of the call.
+For a `call` action, the body contains the input parameters.

-`VALUE` or `ERROR` or `EMPTY`
+`VALUE`, `ERROR`, or `EMPTY`

 The body may be any text or binary value.
 If `error` is true, then the body must follow the specification for errors below.